Platonic-Systems/generics-sop-examples/doc/edit.md

 > let breakfast = These "Egg" "Sausage" :: These String String
 ```

-We derived `Generic` on the type and created a term value called `breakfast` (we are eating both eggs and sausages).
+We derived `Generic` on the type and created a term value called `breakfast` (for which we are eating both eggs and sausage).
 To get the SOP representation of this value, we can use [`from`](https://hackage.haskell.org/package/generics-sop-0.5.1.2/docs/Generics-SOP.html#v:from):

 ```haskell
 > unSOP . from $ breakfast
 S (S (Z (I "Egg" :* I "Sausage" :* Nil)))
 ```

-Well explain the above value structure in a bit, but the key thing to realize is that this value corresponds to the 3rd row in the SOP table for `These`:
+The key takeaway here is that the breakfast value corresponds to the third row in the SOP table for `These`

 |        |        |
 | ------ | ------ |